How to Be Prepared When Production Resumes

 We know you’re eager to get cast and on set.
 We’ve talked to Casting Directors in all four of our offices to get tips on being booked and to Assistant Directors on the qualities they look for in a professional Background Actor:

-With these guides you’ll be prepared for working on set when production resumes.
 You can stay engaged with your fellow Background Actors and Central Casting community through our Facebook, Twitter, and Instagram pages and we will continue to post updates to our Notices section.
 Thank you for being the best Background Actors in the business!